 If they have them, Team Members are encouraged to bring their own Laser or Club 420 for use during practices and regattas.

 The Head Coach for the Race Team is Dan Thompson.
 Dan is the Assistant Sailing Coach at Cornell University in New

 We encourage Race Team participants to be involved with LTS in the morning.
 Race Team members can take participate in the morning Learn to Sail programming, or potentially work or volunteer at LTS (limited space available), or be involved in other aspects of sailing in Harbor Springs.
 If you are interested in learning more about morning options please email Director@littletraversesailors.org.

 The fee for the Race Team is $1,500.
 There is a 10% discount until April 15th.
 The fee includes:

-- Summer-long coaching, instruction and boat use for Race Team activities, including coaching during Monday/Thursday evening dinghy racing and LTS Youth Regattas;
+- Season-long coaching, instruction and boat use for Race Team activities, including coaching during Monday/Thursday evening dinghy racing and LTS Youth Regattas;

 - A 2020 Race Team pinnie (to be designed this spring with input from the Race Team);

 - At least two other articles of Race Team clothing (last year we did fleeces and long sleeve performance shirts);

 - Entry fees for all LTS-run racing programs during summer 2020, including Dinghy Racing and the Youth Regatta Series;

 - A junior membership in the Little Traverse Yacht Club (LTYC);

 - A ticket to the LTYC Annual Banquet and Dance in August — where the seasonal awards will be announced.